-TER KIM CHEU, 70
+TER KIM CHEU, 71 Non-Executive and Independent Director

-Appointed a Director of HLF on 1 September 2010, Mr Ter was last re-elected as a Director on 24 April 2014.
-He also sits on the Exco, AC, RC and SOSC of the Company.
-He will be seeking re-election as a Director at the 2017 AGM.
+Appointed a Director of HLF on 1 September 2010, Mr Ter was last re-elected as a Director on 26 April 2017.
+He is also the chairman of the Board Sustainability Committee ("BSC") and sits on the Exco, AC, RC and SOSC of the Company.

 Mr Ter retired from the Singapore Legal Service after over 30 years of service.
 Prior to his retirement in 2008, he was the Parliamentary Counsel and Principal Senior State Counsel (Legislation Division), Attorney-General's Chambers, Singapore and a Law Revision Commissioner of Singapore.
 He was also a member of the Securities Industry Council for two terms from 1993 to 1997.

-Currently, Mr Ter is a director of Kimly Limited.
+Currently, Mr Ter is the Lead Independent Director of Kimly Limited.
+He is a member of the Strata Titles Board of Singapore and the Audit Committee of Singapore Sports Council.
 He also provides legislative consultancy services overseas.

-He is a member of the Strata Titles Board of Singapore and the Audit Committee of Singapore Sports Council.
 Mr Ter holds a Bachelor of Social Sciences (Hons) degree from the then University of Singapore and Bachelor of Law and Master of Law degrees from the University of London.
-He is also a Barrister-at-Law, having been called to the English Bar at Lincoln's Inn and an Advocate and Solicitor of the Supreme Court of Singapore.
+He is also a Barrister-at-Law, having been called to the English Bar at Lincoln's Inn and an Advocate & Solicitor of the Supreme Court of Singapore.

-RAYMOND LIM SIANG KEAT, 57
+RAYMOND LIM SIANG KEAT, 58 Non-Executive and Independent Director

 Appointed a Director of HLF on 1 March 2012, Mr Lim was last re-elected as a Director on 23 April 2015.
-He also sits on the Exco and RMC of the Company.
+He also sits on the Exco, BRC and BSC of the Company.
+He will be seeking re-election as a Director at the 2018 AGM.